Black River (Arkansas–Missouri): Headwaters and course

 The headwaters forks converge near Lesterville, and the Black River flows generally southwardly through Reynolds, Wayne and Butler Counties in Missouri; and Clay, Randolph and Lawrence Counties in Arkansas.
 In its lowermost course the river is used to define the boundary between Independence and Jackson Counties.
 It flows past the towns of Mill Spring, Williamsville and Poplar Bluff in Missouri; and Pocahontas, Black Rock, and Powhatan in Arkansas.
 It joins the White River at Jacksonport, Arkansas.

 Dams

 A U.S. Army Corps of Engineers dam in Wayne County, Missouri, causes the river to form Clearwater Lake.

 Tributaries

 In Arkansas, the Black River is joined by the Little Black River, the Current River, the Spring River and the Strawberry River.
-Mayberry Branch is a tributary in Missouri.
+Mayberry Branch and Eads Creek are tributaries in Missouri.